Overview

 Zend_Db_Select

-joinLeft( array|string|Zend_Db_Expr $name, string $cond, array|string $cols = Zend_Db_Select::SQL_WILDCARD , string $schema = null )
+# joinLeft( array|string|Zend_Db_Expr $name, string $cond, array|string $cols = Zend_Db_Select::SQL_WILDCARD, string $schema = null )

-Add a LEFT OUTER JOIN table and colums to the query All rows from the left
+Add a LEFT OUTER JOIN table and colums to the query All rows from the left operand table are included, matching rows from the right operand table included, and the columns from the right operand table are filled with NULLs if no row exists matching the left table.

-Add a LEFT OUTER JOIN table and colums to the query All rows from the left
+Add a LEFT OUTER JOIN table and colums to the query All rows from the left operand table are included, matching rows from the right operand table included, and the columns from the right operand table are filled with NULLs if no row exists matching the left table.

-The $name and $cols parameters follow the same logic as described in the
+The $name and $cols parameters follow the same logic as described in the from() method.

 Parameters

-- $name
+$name

-array|string|Zend_Db_Expr The table name.
+The table name.

-- $cond
+$cond

-string Join on this condition.
+Join on this condition.

-- $cols
+$cols

-array|string The columns to select from the joined table.
+The columns to select from the joined table.

-- $schema
+$schema

-string The database name to specify, if any.
+The database name to specify, if any.

 Returns